quinnbrandt/Predicting-Ratings/README.md

 **Alternative Hypothesis:** Our model is unfair.
 The RMSE for reviews marked good/neutral is lower than for reviews marked bad.

 The test statistic I chose was the **difference in RMSE** (RMSE bad - RMSE good/neutral).
 I went forward with a significance level of 0.05.
 After running my permuatation test 500 times, I was left with a p-value of 0.0.
-I reject the null hypothesis that our model works just as well for both groups.
+I rejected the null hypothesis that our model works just as well for both groups.

 <iframe src="assets/perm_test.html" width=800 height=600 frameBorder=0></iframe>

+---